Julio Gallardo

 Julio Gallardo (June 26, 1958 – February 9, 2011) was a Mexican-American basketball player.
 He represented Mexico at the 1983 Pan American Games, held at Caracas, Venezuela.

 Early life

 Gallardo was born in El Paso, Texas to Mexican parents.

-Professional basketball career
+Professional career

-Gallardo played for a local, Hermosillo professional basketball team from 1976 to 1982.
+Gallardo played for a local professional team in Hermosillo from 1976 to 1982.
 In 1984, he joined the Baloncesto Superior Nacional Mayaguez Tainos in Mayaguez, Puerto Rico, becoming an all star in that league.
-He played with the Tainos until 1989, when they had moved to the Southwestern Puerto Rico city of Cabo Rojo.
+He played with the Tainos until 1989, when they moved to city of Cabo Rojo.

 Personal

 Gallardo was the son of David and Maria Estela Gallardo.
 He studied at Ysleta High School, where he played basketball.